 How can people build their Global Fitness and develop the skills and qualities needed to function effectively in a globalising, VUCA (volatile, uncertain, complex, ambiguous) world?

-- Global Fitness Foundations
+- Global Fitness Environment

-- Global Fitness Routines
+- Global Fitness Engagement Routines

 - Global Fitness Outcome Goals

-Global Fitness Foundations
+Global Fitness Environment

-- Stretch opportunities: out-of-the-comfort zone opportunities
+- Stretch opportunities: Out-of-the-comfort zone opportunities

 - Open community: Workplace or study cultural context that is open and receptive to difference

-Global Fitness Development Routines
+Global Fitness Engagement Routines

 - Well-being: managing stress and maintaining health

 The benefits of stretch opportunities are lost if people don’t engage with them.
 It is vital therefore that people seek out and take advantage of opportunities to move outside their comfort zones, venturing into unfamiliar territory.
+At the same time, they need to reflect on their experiences, noting differences and seeking insights.
+Help from trainers or cultural mediators can be invaluable here.

 The anthropologist Edward Hall (1976, p.46)2 has said “Most cross-cultural exploration begins with the annoyance of being lost.”
 This reiterates that the development of global fitness has an emotional aspect to it, but it also hints at another – the element of ‘being lost’.
 People are typically unsure how to behave in unfamiliar contexts, and so some learning is required.
 Sometimes it can be supposedly simple things like ways of greeting.
 Other aspects, such as adopting different turn-taking styles or levels of formality, can be even more challenging.
 For this, people need to be helped to observe carefully, to reflect on the differences they notice, and to have the opportunity to seek advice and explanation from someone with more insider understanding.
 Then they will be in a better position to make appropriate adjustments to their behaviour.